KendallPark/memoirs/README.md

 ## Acknowledgments
 Since I was a child my mind has constructed alien worlds in its spare time.
 I owe a heavy debt to Changing Planes by Ursula K. LeGuin for showing me the format in which I write about my imaginary planets.

-I would also like to Winston Smith, another being unfortunately trapped on this planet, for his help in world-building.
+I would also like to thank my friend Winston Smith, another being tragically trapped on this planet, for his help in world-building.

+## License

 [![Creative Commons License](http://i.creativecommons.org/l/by-nc-nd/3.0/88x31.png)](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US)

 This work is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US).